superdurszlak/superdurszlak.github.io/_posts/2024-09-07-cloud-transformation-misconceptions.md

 {% endcapture %}
 {% include case-study-insight.html content=infra_management_insight %}

-## Modernizing the infrastructure without modernizing the processes
+## Misconception 2: Cloud Transformation can be done without modernizing the processes

 {% capture legacy_infrastructure %}
 Vanilla Solutions had a tendency to micro-manage the infrastructure resources, at least in some departments.
 The servers were configured and set up for applications manually, and so was done the maintenance.
 When the organization started building applications in the third-party cloud, the ways of working were preserved - leading to hand-crafting the low-level infrastructure components, and even though rudimentary Terraform scripts were in place, they were ridden with "magic IP addresses", excessively bloated codebase and similar problems.
 In one instance, it took two months and thousands of lines of Terraform code for Cloud IT team to deploy a third-party test reporting software, which did not even have enough dependencies to justify the timeline and challenges encountered.